ANALYSIS-After 2014's party, investors in U.S. stock market may face a hangover

 SHARE BUYBACKS

-If the Fed tightens, the higher rates would not only raise financing costs generally but would also be a deterrent to borrowing to fund the share buybacks that have helped propel earnings per share growth and stock prices gains in the past few years.
+If the Fed tightens, the higher rates will not only raise financing costs generally but would also be a deterrent to borrowing to do the share buybacks that have helped to propel earnings per share growth and stock prices gains in the past few years.

 With such artificial support crumbling, corporate America will have to rely much more on demand from domestic customers to drive earnings growth.
 Europe is expected to grow at just above 1 percent in 2015, according to Reuters data, Russia has been slammed by oil's decline, and China and other major emerging markets are struggling with weak demand as well.